The Nature of Science

 - Know what is written about the Nature of Science on pages 6-12 of the 2014 Chemistry Guide.

 - Make sure you understand how TOK works and how it can be applied to chemistry.
 You can read about this in the TOK section under IB Core.
 You can then provide examples which will help students when it comes to writing their TOK essay or delivering their seminar.
 (This is because TOK examiners tend to give credit for relevant specific examples taken from subjects studied by students to back up their arguments.
-Too often they just see students using the typical examples provided by TOK class teachers who of course cannot be experts in all the different IB disciplines.)
+Too often they just see students using the typical examples provided by TOK class teachers who of course cannot be experts in all the different IB disciplines.).
+There are many good examples of TOK/NOS as it relates to chemistry in Peter Wother's book Antimony, Gold & Jupiiter's Wolf which I've reviewed in How the elements were named.

 - Look at what is written for NOS at the head of each sub-topic in the guide and read what I have written to supplement this on the relevant page for each sub-topic.
 Often what is written under 'Pause for thought' at the start of each sub-topic relates to the Nature of Science.
 Also look at what is written for each topic under the heading “Incorporating IM, TOK, Utilization etc.”.